 Previous OPEN Fellows have worked on policy challenges ranging from climate change to conservation; from regional development to international maritime security, and from smart energy to smarter healthcare.
 Their partners have come from local authorities; central government departments in and outside the UK; and intergovernmental organizations.
 You can meet some of our OPEN Fellows here.

-Future OPEN Fellowships calls will be advertised here.
+Future OPEN Fellowship opportunities will be advertised here.

 ESRC Impact Acceleration Account

 Managed by the Social Sciences Division’s Research & Impact Team, the IAA provides flexible funding options for a wide range of Knowledge Exchange (KE) activities with the intention of enhancing the impact of excellent social science research.
 We also encourage collaboration with our O2RB regional partners: Oxford Brookes, Reading, and Open Universities.